brocaar/chirpstack-docs/docs/application-server/integrations/loracloud.md

 When using the GNSS resolver, either the timestamp included the GNSS payload or the receive timestamp (of the uplink) can be used.

-## LoRa Cloud Device & Application Services (DAS)

-LoRa Cloud Device & Application Services comprise a set of full life-cycle management features for LoRa-based devices.
-When enabled, ChirpStack Application Server will:

-* Forward uplink meta-data for each received uplink frame
-* Forward uplink meta-data + decrypted payload for each uplink received on the configured _DAS Modem port_.